This page gives an overview of publications produced by the committees based at the BIS.

 See a list of the latest Basel Committee publications

-Committee on Payment and Settlement Systems
+Committee on Payments and Market Infrastructures

-As well as major publications such as Core principles for systemically important payment systems and Recommendations for securities settlement systems, the CPSS has published various reports covering large-value funds transfer systems, securities settlement systems, settlement mechanisms for foreign exchange transactions, clearing arrangements for exchange-traded derivatives and retail payment instruments, including electronic money.
-The "Red Book" on payment systems provides extensive information on the most important systems in the CPSS countries.
+As well as major publications such as Core principles for systemically important payment systems and Recommendations for securities settlement systems, the CPMI has published various reports covering large-value funds transfer systems, securities settlement systems, settlement mechanisms for foreign exchange transactions, clearing arrangements for exchange-traded derivatives and retail payment instruments, including electronic money.
+The "Red Book" on payment systems provides extensive information on the most important systems in the CPMI countries.

 Committee on the Global Financial System

 The Committee on the Global Financial System (CGFS) works to identify and assess potential sources of stress in global financial markets, to further the understanding of the structural underpinnings of financial markets, and to promote improvements to the functioning and stability of these markets.

 The CGFS produces publications relating to international banking, financial crises, financial statistics, foreign direct investment, stress testing; risk management, credit risk transfer, systemic risk, derivatives, market infrastructure, market liquidity, monetary policy, and disclosure practices.